gajus/slonik/README.md

  * @property idleInTransactionSessionTimeout Timeout (in milliseconds) after which idle clients are closed.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 60000)
  * @property idleTimeout Timeout (in milliseconds) after which idle clients are closed.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 5000)
  * @property interceptors An array of [Slonik interceptors](https://github.com/gajus/slonik#interceptors).
+ * @property maximumConnectionAge The maximum age of a connection allowed in the pool.
+After this age, the connection will be destroyed.
+(Default: 30 minutes)
  * @property maximumPoolSize Do not allow more than this many connections.
 (Default: 10)
  * @property minimumPoolSize Ensure that at least this many connections are available in the pool.
 (Default: 0)
  * @property queryRetryLimit Number of times a query failing with Transaction Rollback class error, that doesn't belong to a transaction, is retried.
 (Default: 5)